 2-5 drops of high quality Essential Oil(s) – This will take away the smell of vinegar and some add more natural anti-bacterial qualities!
 I love using lavender and lemon, but here is where you can get creative!

-To Mix: Add the Baking Soda and Vinegar FIRST and let it fizzle out before adding the rest of the ingredients because it will foam.
+- Add the Baking Soda and Vinegar FIRST and let it fizzle out to prevent foam.

-Funnel in all the ingredients into your [url:5]pro spray bottle[/url].
+- Funnel in all the ingredients into your pro spray bottle.

 Tips & Tricks